lquerel/rust-tips/optimization.md

 ## Unsafe cast

 `std::mem::transmute` is a very versatile function in Rust.
 It converts between any two types as long as they’re the same size, without running any code or changing any data -- it simply reinterprets the bits of one type as the other.

+## Compare performance of multiple command lines

+See hyperfine